 Storage / Stability: Store in the dark at 2-8°C. Do not freeze.
 Avoid prolonged exposure to light.
-Do not use after expiration date stamped on vial label.
+Do not μl reagent / 100 μl of whole blood or 106 cells in a suspension.

-The reagent is designed for Flow Cytometry analysis of human blood cells using 20 μ l reagent / 100 μ l of whole blood or 106 cells in a suspension.
-Usage:
+Usage: The reagent is designed for Flow Cytometry analysis of human blood cells using 4

-The content of a vial (2 ml) is sufficient for 100 tests.
+The content of a vial (0.1 ml) is sufficient for 25 tests.

-Expiration: See vial label See vial label Lot Number:
+Expiration: See vial label

-CD45 (LCA, leukocyte common antigen) is a receptor-type protein tyrosine Background:
+Lot Number: See vial label

-phosphatase ubiquitously expressed in all nucleated hematopoietic cells, comprising approximately 10% of all surface proteins in lymphocytes.
+Background: CD45 (LCA, leukocyte common antigen) is a receptor-type protein tyrosine phosphatase ubiquitously expressed in all nucleated hematopoietic cells, comprising approximately 10% of all surface proteins in lymphocytes.
 CD45 glycoprotein is crucial in lymphocyte development and antigen signaling, serving as an important regulator of Src-family kinases.
 CD45 protein exists as multiple isoforms as a result of alternative splicing; these isoforms differ in their extracellular domains, whereas they share identical transmembrane and cytoplasmic domains.
 These isoforms differ in their ability to translocate into the glycosphingolipid-enriched membrane domains and their expression depends on cell type and physiological state of the cell.
 Besides the role in immunoreceptor signaling, CD45 is important in promoting cell survival by modulating integrin-mediated signal transduction pathway and is also involved in DNA fragmentation during apoptosis.